 The recoverable amount of exploration assets is dependent on various factors including technical studies, further exploration, and the eventual grant of mining permits.
 Should these be unsuccessful, the exploration assets could be impaired.
-An impairment charge of \$17.7 million was recognised in the first quarter ended March 31, 2017 and there was no associated tax impact.
-Further details are as per Note 6 below.

 On February 2, 2017, the Philippines Department of Environment and Natural Resources ("DENR") held a press conference at which OceanaGold's Didipio operation was named as the subject of a proposed suspension order citing alleged declining agricultural production.
-On February 14, 2017, the Company received an order from the DENR calling for the suspension of the Didipio operation citing "... petition of the Local Government of Nueva Vizcaya for the cancellation of the FTAA; alleged damages to houses caused by the blasting operation; and the potential adverse impact to the agricultural areas of the Province..." as reasons for the decision.
+On February 14, 2017, the Company received an order from the DENR calling for the suspension of the Didipio operation citing "... petition of the Local Government of Nueva Vizcaya for the cancellation of the Financial or Technical Assistance Agreement ("FTAA"); alleged damages to houses caused by the blasting operation; and the potential adverse impact to the agricultural areas of the Province..." as reasons for the decision.
 Subsequent to receiving the suspension order, the Company filed an appeal with the Office of the President ("OP"), which has the effect of immediately staying the execution of the DENR suspension order.
 On March 15, 2017, the Company filed the Appeal Memorandum with the OP substantiating its grounds for appeal.
 The DENR filed its commentary to the Company's Memorandum on or around May 8, 2017, and the Company subsequently filed a further reply to the DENR commentary.
 The matter is currently awaiting a decision from the OP.
-The Didipio operation has continued to operate during the appeal process.
-Should the appeal fail and operations suspended for a prolonged period, the Didipio operation could face impairment.